Frequently Asked Questions

 How do I contact the Advisory Committee on Socially Responsible Investing and/or submit an issue for the committee to consider?

-Any member of the Boston University community can contact the committee and/or submit a topic for consideration by the ACSRI by emailing (a) either their representative on the committee, or Committee Chair Richard Reidy, or ex-officio members President Brown or Dean Elmore (all email addresses available on the list of current members); or (b) the Secretary of the Board of Trustees (Todd Klipp) through firstname.lastname@example.org.
+Any member of the Boston University community can contact the committee and/or submit a topic for consideration by the ACSRI by emailing (a) either their representative on the committee, or Committee Chair Richard Reidy, or ex-officio members President Brown or Dean Elmore (all email addresses available on the list of current members); or (b) the Secretary of the Board of Trustees (Erika Geetter) through email@example.com.

-What is the first issue to be considered by the committee?
+What was the first issue to be considered by the committee?

 Why was this issue selected?